dotnet/AspNetCore.Docs/aspnetcore/client-side/libman/libman-vs.md

 LibMan can restore the defined library files as part of the build process.
 By default, the restore-on-build behavior is disabled.
 To enable and test it:

 * Right-click *libman.json* in **Solution Explorer** and select **Enable Restore Client-Side Libraries on Build** from the context menu.
 * Click the **Yes** button when prompted to install a NuGet package.
-The [Microsoft.Web.LibraryManager.Build](https://www.nuget.org/packages/Microsoft.Web.LibraryManager.Build/) NuGet package is added to your project:
+The [Microsoft.Web.LibraryManager.Build](https://www.nuget.org/packages/Microsoft.Web.LibraryManager.Build/) NuGet package is added to the project:

   [!code-xml[](samples/LibManSample/LibManSample.csproj?name=snippet_RestoreOnBuildPackage)]